 - Always input both digits for the tone number, including a leading zero (if any).
-If you input one digit and stop, the display will automatically clear your input after a few seconds. - You can also increment the displayed tone number by pressing [+] and decrement it by pressing [-]. - The names of tone numbers 60 through 89 are not marked on the keyboard console.
+If you input one digit and stop, the display will automatically clear your input after a few seconds. - You can also increment the displayed tone number by pressing [+] and decrement it by pressing [-].
+The names of tone numbers 60 through 89 are not marked on - The names of tone numbers so through as are not marked on the keyboard console.
 See the "Tone List" (page A-1) for details. - Sound effect tones such as 77 VEHICLE sound best when you keep a keyboard key depressed.